galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-umis/tutorial.md

 > >    * Reverse:
 > >       * Sequence: Has not changed.
 > >       * Header: The `cell` and `umi` sections of the sequence from the Forward (note: **NOT** Reverse) reads have been added to the header.
 > > 2.
-With the inclusion of the cell and umi barcodes into the header of our sequence data, we now have all our useful data in the Reverse reads.
+With the inclusion of the cell and UMI barcodes into the header of our sequence data, we now have all our useful data in the Reverse reads.
 We can now effectively throw away our Forward reads, as they have no more useful information within them.
 > {: .solution}
 {: .question}